-Tutoring or teaching services must be provided by a qualified individual with one of the approved credentials listed below or a facility that is accredited by a state, regional, or national accrediting organization.
+Tutoring or teaching services must be provided by an a qualified individual or facility with one of the approved accreditations credentials listed below or a facility that is accredited by a state, regional, or national accrediting organization.
 Virtual tutoring is allowed when provided by a qualified individual or facility that is accredited by a state, regional, or national accrediting organization.
 Before paying for tutoring services from a provider, please note:

 - Hiring immediate family members is prohibited.
 ESA funds cannot be used to hire immediate family members of the ESA student to provide approved tutoring services.
 Immediate family members may include an ESA parent, sibling or any other person with whom the ESA student resides.
-See e.g. A.R.S. §38-502(9). - Account Holders must submit the tutor's credentials9 when submitting an expense through the ESA portal. - ESA will only accept a copy of the actual valid credential.
-Copies of the credential can be in the form of a photograph, scan, print to PDF, etc., but must be the actual valid credential, and cannot simply be a screenshot of an online credential.
-For example, a screenshot of the tutor/teacher's certification status from the Online Arizona Certification Information System (OACIS) will not be accepted.10 - Expired credentials will not be accepted.
+See e.g. A.R.S. §38-502(9).
+You may not pay yourself to teach your qualified student.
+You may not pay the qualified student, the qualified student's parent, stepparent or guardian to teach your qualified student.
+WAITING FOR A RESPONSE FROM THE LEGAL TEAM - Account Holders must submit the tutor's accreditation credentials when submitting an expense through the ESA portal. - ESA will only accept a copy of the actual valid accreditation credential.
+Copies of the accreditation credential can be in the form of a photograph, scan, print to PDF, etc., but must be the actual valid accreditation credential, and cannot simply be a screenshot from a website of an online credential accreditation.
+For example, a screenshot of the tutor/teacher's certification status from the Online Arizona Certification Information System (OACIS) will not be accepted. - Expired credentials will not be accepted.
 All credentials must be up to date prior to submission to avoid a rejected or disallowed item.

-Approved Tutor/Teacher Credentials for Core Subjects11
+Approved Tutor/Teacher Credentials Teaching Services Accreditation for All Core Subjects11

-- Core subjects are grammar, mathematics, science, social studies, and reading - ESA only requires ONE of the approved credentials listed, not all that may be listed
+• Core subjects11 are grammar, mathematics, science, social studies, and reading.
+ESA only requires ONE of the approved accreditations-credentials listed, not all that may be listed

-Individual Tutor/Teacher must have a Bachelor's degree or higher with copy of degree or transcripts (official or unofficial) or State Teaching Certificate or State Substitute Certificate

-Tutoring / Teaching Facility must have Accreditation by a state, regional, or national accrediting organization
+All-Core Subjects Tutoring or Teaching Services Approved Credentials Accreditation Individual Tutor / Teacher Teaching Services Bachelor's degree or higher with copy of degree or transcripts (official or unofficial) State Teaching Certificate or State Substitute Certificate High school diploma or higher degree Facility Tutoring / Teaching Facility Services Accreditation in the area of instruction by a state, regional, or national accrediting organization 12

-9 ESA reserves the right to ask Account Holders to resubmit credentials.
-Altering or manipulating any credential may result in termination and/or referral to the SBE, who can refer cases of fraud or misuse of funds to the Attorney General's Office.
+9 ESA reserves the right to ask Account Holders to resubmit accreditation credentials.
+Altering or manipulating any accreditation credential may result in termination and/or referral to the SBE, who can refer cases of fraud or misuse of funds to the Attorney General's Office.